 - Digital Medicine Society (DiMe), United States

 Rachel Chasse is the Director of Innovation at the Digital Medicine Society (DiMe), fostering collaboration and connection within the growing digital medicine community.
-She leads programming for DiMe’s educational offerings and supports development of the nascent field to enhance patient care.
-Previously, Rachel worked in Digital Medicine at Pfizer, operationalizing digital innovation for inclusion within clinical trials.
+She leads DiMe's scientific programming, leads their diversity, equity, and inclusion efforts, and patient engagement strategy.
+Previously, Rachel worked in the Digital Medicine group at Pfizer, operationalizing digital innovation for inclusion within clinical trials.
 Before Pfizer, she worked in dementia research supporting patients and their families at Washington University in St. Louis where she earned her Master of Science in Clinical Research Management.